 Protecting the Second Amendment

 Like so many in my community, the 10th Congressional District, and across America, I am thankful for the foresight and wisdom of our Founding Fathers.
 These wise patriots knew a law abiding and armed citizenry was essential to assuring our republic was safe from tyranny and capable of protecting our families and property.
 Their ideals are just as important now as they were then.
-I am proud to support the 2nd Amendment and the entire Constitution for it is a sacred document we should follow more closely.
+I am proud to support the 2nd Amendment and the entire Constitution for it is a sacred document we should always abide by.

 I firmly believe that enacting term limits on all Members of Congress, in both the House of Representatives and Senate, will fundamentally change the way business is done in Washington.
 It will also encourage elected officials to work harder, smarter, and more closely with members of opposing viewpoints.
-By enacting a term limit, Congress can help stifle partisan gridlock and prevent a political royal class from imposing needless burdens on Americans.
+By enacting a term limit, Congress can help stifle partisan gridlock and prevent a political royal class from imposing more needless burdens on Americans.

 My proposal is to term limit members of the House and Senate to a total of 12 consecutive years – that is six terms in the House and two terms in the Senate, consecutively.
-We term limit the President of the United States in order to ensure that executive power does not become permanent, so why do we refrain from imposing similar restrictions on the most powerful branch of the republic?
-Many states impose term limits on their public officials as a way to keep ideas fresh and reflective of their constituents, I think now is the time for Congress to do the same.
+Our law imposes a term limit the President of the United States in order to ensure that executive power does not become permanent, so why do we refrain from imposing similar restrictions on the most powerful branch in our republic?
+Many states impose term limits on their public officials as a way to keep ideas fresh and reflective of their constituents' views, I think now is the time for Congress to do the same.